jsk336/docs/docs/api/antha/anthalib/execution/execution.md

 }
 ```

+structure defining a log service - holds channels for communicating with the
+service

 #### func (*LogService) Init

 ```go
 func (ls *LogService) Init()
 ```
+initialize the log service the channels have capacity to buffer 5 requests by
+default

 #### func (*LogService) RequestLog

 ```go
 func (ls *LogService) RequestLog(rin LogRequest) LogRequest
 ```
+function for communicating with the log daemon

 #### type SampleRequest